Otteko/osrsitembot/README.md

 Debug mode: Outputs all responses to Responses.txt in root directory, disables replying to comments.

-Responses includes link to parent comment, parent author, time of response, and what it would have responded
+Debug responses includes link to parent comment, parent author, time of response, and what it would have responded